 By switching your advertising focus, you can save money and probably even bring in new clients.
 Some other ways to cut costs are to make large purchases at the start of new billing cycles or take advantage of special payment terms offered by your creditors or suppliers.

 Small business budgeting tip #7: Update your budget each month

 Your company’s expenses and profits won’t be the same every month, so it is important to pull up your spreadsheets, meet with your account and go over your budget on a monthly basis.
 Consider how your company performed in the previous month, how that changes your sales forecast for future months and whether it indicates you should budget for extra inventory or staffing.
 You should also determine if your expenses are on track or should be cut back.

-It is important to keep in mind that you don’t need to do everything on your own.
-Just because you are good at creating a product or providing a service doesn’t mean you are a good budgeter and that’s ok.
-Hiring an accountant or a financial planner to help you keep your budgeting on track provides you with peace of mind in knowing that your company is on the track to success.
+It is crucial to keep in mind that you don’t need to do everything on your own.
+Just because you are good at creating a product or providing a service doesn’t mean your skills include budgeting–and that’s ok.
+Hiring an accountant or a financial planner to help you keep your budgeting on track provides you with peace of mind in knowing that your company is on the path to success.

 MileIQ’s blog does not constitute professional tax advice.
 You should contact your own tax professional to discuss your situation.